Games & Crafts

 Make your own butter:

 Use small containers and fill each 1/4 with heavy whipping cream.
 Shake the container for 5-20 minutes and watch and feel it become butter!
 Spread onto a graham cracker for a yummy snack.
 Click the button for instructions from the "Little House on the Prairie" website.

 Game of Graces

 Challenge your gracefulness!
-Use or make any kind of stick (pencils, rulers, dowel rods) and any kind of circle (make out of pipe cleaners, wood, floral wire).
+Use or make any kind of stick (pencils, rulers, dowel rods) and any kind of circle (make out of pipe cleaners, floral wire).
+Make another stick (or more if you have several players).
 Use the sticks to push the circle out into the air and the other person catches it.
-Click the button to watch a video of how it's done from Singing Creek Education Center.
+Click the button to watch a video of how it's done from Plymouth Public Library.

 Cup & Ball

 Make your own cup & ball game!
 You can use anything with a cup or cylindrical shape (plastic cup, toilet paper roll, clean yogurt cup) and your choice of sphere (ball, rolled foil or paper, beads, or even a small toy).
 Click below for instructions on how to make your own from PBS.